artcuddy/project5-foodsnap-backend/README.md

     - storage of images
 - Pillow
     - image processing capabilities
+- Django Resized
+    - For resizing the uploaded images
 - Git
     - For version control, committing and pushing to Github
 - Github